Tony Cargnelli: Managerial career

-Tony Cargnelli started coaching in 1920 at Germania Schwechat, moving one year later in Germany where in the following three years he coached VfL Köln, SC Idar-Oberstein and in July 2023 he became the first coach of Borussia Dortmund where he stayed until December.
-He then returned to Austria for half of year to coach Admira Wien then made a comeback to Germany at VfB Mühlburg.
+Cargnelli started coaching in 1920 at Germania Schwechat.
+One year later, he moved to Germany, coaching VfL Köln and then SC Idar-Oberstein.
+In July 1923, Cargnelli became the first coach of Borussia Dortmund where he stayed until December.
+He returned to Austria for half a year to coach Admira Wien.
+Subsequently, he made a comeback to Germany at VfB Mühlburg.

-In 1926, Cargnelli went to coach in Romania, being hired by CA Timișoara but also worked as a volunteer for Politehnica Timișoara, managing the clubs including when they played against each other, after Politehnica's 3–0 win over CA from 1927 in the Regional championship, the Universul newspaper wrote: "The people of Timișoara had the opportunity to see a beautiful game between two teams that each in their own way showed what they owed to the joint coach Cargnelli".
-In 1927 he finished the Regional championship with CA on the fifth place and with Politehnica on the second place with 23 points, just one below first place Chinezul Timișoara who qualified to the national championship.
-After he ended his spell in Romania, an article from the Sport Tagblatt newspaper described Tony Cargnelli's managing style:"He acquired his theoretical knowledge at the German University, being aware that it is not enough to show the players how to play the ball, but to be able to appreciate how much physical effort he can demand of each player.
+In 1926, Cargnelli went to coach in Romania, being hired by CA Timișoara, but also worked as a volunteer for Politehnica Timișoara.
+He managed both clubs even when they faced each other, and after Politehnica's 3–0 win over CA from 1927 in the Regional championship, the Universul newspaper wrote: "The people of Timișoara had the opportunity to see a beautiful game between two teams that each in their own way showed what they owed to the joint coach Cargnelli".
+In 1927 he finished the Regional championship with CA in fifth place and with Politehnica in second place with 23 points, just one below first-placed Chinezul Timișoara which qualified to the national championship.
+After he ended his spell in Romania, an article from the Sport Tagblatt newspaper described Cargnelli's managing style: "He acquired his theoretical knowledge at the German University, being aware that it is not enough to show the players how to play the ball, but to be able to appreciate how much physical effort he can demand of each player.
 Physical training is not a mechanical thing, but must be worked on individually, and that is possible only if you have the necessary knowledge".